axibase/atsd/README.md

 Single-node ATSD instance can process up to 200,000 metrics per second with millisecond accuracy and without numeric precision loss.

-Compute scalability increases the system's write and read throughout (number of metrics inserted per second) and is achieved by adding **region servers** to the HBase cluster.
+Compute scalability increases the system's read and write ability throughout (number of metrics inserted per second) and is achieved by adding **region servers** to the HBase cluster.

 ## Storage Footprint

-Storage efficiency determines how many metrics and individual series can be stored overall in the system.
+Storage efficiency determines how many metrics and individual series can be stored in the system.

 Compared to traditional databases, ATSD requires up to **50 times** less disk space.
 Refer to [compression tests](./administration/compaction#compression-tests) for more details.